georgiee/coding-for-kids/slides.md

 # _**combustion engine**_

 ---
-^ We can tell how the human body works.
+^ We can even tell how the human body works.

 ![](images/02-why/human-body-small.jpg )
 # _**human body**_